Written Hokkien: Chinese characters

 Moreover, unlike Cantonese, Hokkien does not have a universally accepted standardized character set.
 Thus, there is some variation in the characters used to express certain words and characters and they can be ambiguous in meaning.
 In 2007, Taiwan's Ministry of Education formulated and released a standard character set known as the Taiwanese Southern Min Recommended Characters to overcome these difficulties.
 These standard Chinese characters for writing Taiwanese Hokkien are now taught in schools in Taiwan.

-The character for the third person plural (they) in some Hokkien dialects, 𪜶 (in), is present within the Unicode Standard (U+2A736 𪜶); however only a very limited number of fonts currently support its display.
+The character for the third person plural (they) in some Hokkien dialects, 𪜶 (in), is present within the Unicode Standard (U+2A736 𪜶); however only a very limited number of fonts currently support its display， mostly those made by Taiwanese designers.

 When writing Hokkien in Chinese characters, some writers create 'new' characters when they consider it impossible to use existing ones; this corresponds to similar practices in character usage in Cantonese, Vietnamese chữ Nôm, Korean hanja and Japanese kanji.
 These are usually not encoded in Unicode.

 The earliest Hokkien vernacular literature written in hàn-jī is Tân Saⁿ and Gō͘-niû in the Ming dynasty, and koa-á-chheh is also an important kind of hàn-jī vernacular literature in the history of the Hokkien language.